 For decades, immigrants have driven the economy of the United States.
 Some figures prove it.
 A report by the New American Economy found that in 2017, about 3.2 million immigrants ran their own businesses, making up one in every five entrepreneurs in the country.

 And there is more: between 2000 and 2013, 48% of the growth in ownership of US companies was attributed to immigrants.
 These data suggest there is a huge potential in the impact that this population can have on the foundation of small businesses, and on the economy of the country in general.

 As an Immigrant, Can I Get a Business Loan in The US?

-Yes, both documented and undocumented immigrants can access credit.
+Both documented and undocumented immigrants can access credit.
 Depending on the lender, an immigrant will be asked to provide a form of identification (e.g. driver’s license), social security number, or Individual Tax Identification Number (ITIN) in order to receive credit.
 In some cases, your application should also be signed by a guarantor, if you don’t have a credit score yet.

-Camino Financial is an alternative lender that offers business loans for immigrants with a Social Security Number as well as only an ITIN.
+Camino Financial is an alternative lender that offers business loans for immigrants even if they only have an ITIN.